-We focus on 1200 flights departing from or arriving at the hub airports of the three airlines (AA, UA, and Continental).
-We group the flights into batches according to their scheduled arrival time, collected data for each batch one hour after the latest scheduled arrival time every day in Dec 2011.
-Thus, each object is a flight with a particular flight number on a particular day from a particular departure city (different flights departing from different cities may have the same flight number).
+We focused on 1200 flights departing from or arriving at the hub airports of the three airlines (AA, UA, and Continental).
+We grouped the flights into batches according to their scheduled arrival time, collected data for each batch one hour after the latest scheduled arrival time every day in Dec 2011.
+Thus, each object is a particular flight on a particular day.
+We extracted data and normalized the values in the same way as in the Stock domain.

-We observe a total of 43 local attributes and 15 global attributes in this domain (distribution shown in Figure 1).
+There are 43 local attributes and 15 global attributes (distribution shown in Figure 1).
 Each source covers 4 to 15 attributes.
 The distribution of the attributes also observes Zipf's law: 6 global attributes (40%) are provided by more than half of the sources while 53% of the attributes are provided by less than 25% sources.
 We focus on the 6 popular attributes in our analysis, including scheduled departure/arrival time, actual departure/arrival time, and departure/arrival gate.
-We take the data provided by the three airlines' official websites as the gold standard.
+We took the data provided by the three airline websites on 100 randomly selected flights as the gold standard.